young entrepreneurs in india

 Ritesh Agarwal, one of the youngest entrepreneurs in India, founded OYO Rooms in 2013 at 19.
 Born into a Marwari family in Cuttack, Odisha, he began his entrepreneurial journey at just 17 with Oravel Stays, a budget hotel and guest housing platform.
 Passionate about coding, Ritesh started learning to code at 10.
 His love for travel inspired him to create affordable accommodation options across India, eventually leading to the founding of OYO Rooms.

 OYO started as a budget hotel service but quickly became a global hospitality company offering affordable stays.
 Recognized in Forbes 30 Under 30, Ritesh has received several accolades for his contributions to India’s startup ecosystem.
 Today, OYO is a global brand in countries like China, Malaysia, and the U.S. Ritesh’s focus on innovation and customer satisfaction has fueled OYO’s success, making him a leading figure among young entrepreneurs in India and an inspiration for emerging talent.
+The journey of a rising young businessman in India proves that age is just a number when it comes to success.

 2. Nikhil Kamath